How to Use the Command 'zegrep' (with Examples)

 Explanation:

-: This is the path of the compressed file you want to search in.
+: Specifies the path to the compressed file you want to search.
+The file extension indicates the type of compression.

 Use case 2: Search for extended regular expressions in a compressed file (case-insensitive)